 - Complimentary anchor plugs and screws

-- Simple interconnect process with up to 20 other of our alarms (watch video below)
+- Simple interconnect process with up to 20 other alarms (watch our short video)

 - Stylish finish compliments most interior design schemes